-A multi-purpose molding with a slight slope designed to make a smooth transition between floors of different heights or different types of flooring, such as between laminate or hardwood and carpet.
+A multi-purpose molding with a slight slope designed to make a smooth transition between floors of different heights or different types of flooring.
 It is also used as a design element around fireplaces, doorways and other vertical surfaces, and as a room divider.

 Typically refers to sheet or tile vinyl flooring.
 Resilient is a firm type of floor but “gives” a little when it is walked on.
 Resilient is also resistant to stains.